 Those damages include but are not limited to:

 - General wear and tear

-Expenses incurred due to identity theft, such as someone using your credit card to purchase new furniture, are not covered under homeowners insurance.
-This can be covered under a separate identity theft coverage plan.
+Homeowners insurance typically does not cover expenses related to identity theft, such as someone using your credit card to purchase new furniture.
+This can be purchased for additional coverage under a separate identity theft plan.